At one time or another, we've all indulged in the optimism that leftover pizza will come close—or even surpass—how good it was when the pie was fresh.

 And while it's true that this method will indeed reheat any food, anyone who's tried reheating a slice of pizza in the microwave has found that the result leaves something to be desired.

 If you've tried this technique before, you've probably noticed that the crust feels quite soft when first removed from the microwave, but within a few seconds, that warm pillow turns hard and brittle.
+What happened?

 The answer is, well, science.
 Flour (which is what pizza crust is made from) consists of protein (called gluten) and starch, and starch, in turn, is comprised of a pair of sugar molecules.
 Microwaving the pizza causes those sugar molecules to melt when it reaches 212 F. This is why your microwaved pizza initially felt so soft and fluffy.